fluree/docs.flur.ee/content/db_intro.md

 **>> Execute the final transaction example.**

 Now, refresh the Fluree user interface (it does not automatically refresh with detected new user/roles).
-Select the database you were working on in the UI header, and you should now have a user listed as `jdoe`.
+Select the database you were working on in the UI sidebar, and you should now have a user listed as `jdoe`.
 If you select `jdoe`, you'll be using the custom database just for her that you created with the aforementioned rules.
 Try to query different streams, or create/update chat messages.
 The rules we've defined here will only allow the described behavior.

 **>> Quick Start is now complete.
 Please see the additional documentation provided here for added references.**